 Real-time measurements recorded by the surf buoys can also deliver directional spectra observations, but wave buoys don't make predictions - they only make measurements.

-These measurements are used in model runs, which calculate the conditions at a given time and predict the wave and wind variables for up to seven days ahead.
+These measurements are used in model runs, which calculate the conditions at a given time and predict the wave and wind variables up to seven days ahead.

 One last word: oil platforms, cargo ships, and even lighthouses can also work as buoys and send air and water information to mathematical weather models.